Mary-Louise Parker: 2000s

-2004–2006

 In 2004, Parker appeared in the comedy Saved! and a television film called Miracle Run, based on the true story of a mother of two sons with autism, as well as appearing in the lead role in Craig Lucas' Reckless on Broadway.
 The production, directed by Mark Brokaw, earned Parker another nomination for a Tony Award for Best Actress in 2005.
 In November 2005, Parker was the subject of a career exhibition at Boston University, where memorabilia from her career were donated to the university's library.

+In 2005 Parker began starring on the Showtime series Weeds.
 In 2006, Parker received the Golden Globe Award for Best Actress – Television Series Musical or Comedy, given by the Hollywood Foreign Press Association, for her lead role in Weeds.
 In that category, she defeated the four leads of Desperate Housewives.
 She dedicated the award to the late John Spencer, known for his work as Leo McGarry on The West Wing.
 After receiving the award, Parker stated: "I'm really in favor of legalizing marijuana.
 I don't think it's that controversial."

-2007–present

-In March 2007, Parker played the lead role in the television film The Robber Bride.
+In March 2007 Parker played the lead role in the television film The Robber Bride.
 She then portrayed Zerelda Mimms in the Andrew Dominik film The Assassination of Jesse James by the Coward Robert Ford, which opened in cinemas in September 2007.
 Parker appeared alongside Brad Pitt, Casey Affleck, Sam Rockwell, and Garret Dillahunt.
 In August 2007, Parker continued her role in the third season of Weeds.

 Parker appeared in 2008's The Spiderwick Chronicles and in off-Broadway's Playwrights Horizons production in the New York premiere of Dead Man's Cell Phone, a new play by Sarah Ruhl, alongside Drama Desk Award winner Kathleen Chalfant.

 She filmed the Donna Vermeer film Les Passages alongside Julie Delpy.
 Following this, she returned to work on the fifth season of Weeds.
 Parker took the lead role in the Roundabout Theatre Broadway revival of the play Hedda Gabler, running from January through March 29, 2009.
 The play garnered a series of negative reviews.